Tellusant/docs/articles-posts/triple-a.md

 Here is an example from soft drinks in India.
 The product is currently only distributed in big cities.

-- The **addressable** population is 1.3 billion people (those age 6 and up),
+- The **addressable market** is 1.3 billion people (those age 6 and up),
 - 0.4 billion of those are within the socioeconomic levels that can afford to consume the soft drink.
-This is the **available** market of relevant consumers.
+This is the **available market** of relevant consumers.
-- However, the actual market is 0.1 billion consumers.
+- However, the **actual market** is 0.1 billion consumers.
 Why is the actual market market so much smaller than
 - However, there is no distribution coverage in the foreseeable future for 256 million of those consumers since distribution only exists in the largest cities.
 - Thus, the available market is 113 million consumers.
 This may change over time, but over the next 5 years there is no such change in site.
 - Among those consumers, 105 million chose not to consume the product despite it being widely available.